icosa-foundation/open-brush-docs/alternate-and-experimental-builds/runtime-scripting/plugin-api-scripting-reference/camerapath.md

 ### CameraPath:FromPath(path, looped)

-Creates a camera path from a Path and whether it should be looped
+Creates a camera path from a Path

 **Returns:** <a href="camerapath.md">CameraPath</a>